 As model estimation shows, the distinctive aspects of a course have a different impact on overall satisfaction.
-Figure 2 contains the boxplot of the explanatory variables of our estimated regression model: distributions are clearly asymmetric and outliers are present.
+Figure A.2 in Appendix contains the boxplot of the explanatory variables of our estimated regression model: distributions are clearly asymmetric and outliers are present.

-The indicator of organizational aspects has the highest impact on overall satisfaction, followed by that of efficacy of didactics.
+The indicator of organizational aspects has the highest impact on overall satisfaction, followed by that of effectiveness of didactics, as standardized coefficients show.
 These two indicators are strictly related to the teacher and his/her capabilities.
-The other aspects have a statistically significant but minor effect.
+The other aspects have a statistically significant (as t-statistics prove) but minor effect.
 Logistics has the lowest impact on student satisfaction.
 It is important also to notice that the intercept of the estimated linear regression model is statistically significant and negative.
 This result shows that there are factors, negatively related to satisfaction, that are not included in the measurement scale.

-5. Conclusions
+5. Concluding remarks

 The scale used by the University of Padua to measure student satisfaction is valid and reliable.
 Specifically, it satisfies the properties of content and criterion validity.
-The two indicators of satisfaction with organizational aspects and efficacy of didactics are also valid and reliable.
+The two indicators of satisfaction with organizational aspects and effectiveness of didactics are also valid and reliable.
 Our analysis confirms the opportunity to delete item 09 (availability to students' needs) from the ED indicator.
 The two indicators are highly correlated with overall satisfaction.
+In this work we consider the data collected in the academic year 2012-2013.
+In the subsequent year the Italian National Agency for University Evaluation (ANVUR) proposed to all universities to measure students' satisfaction with a scale composed of 11 items with 4 ordinal categories (ANVUR 2013).
+The University of Padua decided to continue to use its own instrument.

 Some items show problems that deserve attention.
-For example item 12 that measures satisfaction with classrooms, if eliminated, produces a higher value of the Cronbach's alpha coefficient for the measurement scale.
+For example item 12, that measures satisfaction with classrooms, if eliminated, produces a higher value of the Cronbach's alpha coefficient for the measurement scale.
 Items referring to rooms for laboratories and preliminary knowledge (13 and 05), if eliminated, produce the same value of the Cronbach's alpha index.
 The item measuring satisfaction with rooms for laboratories is critical also because it shows the lowest item-to-total correlation.
 Other items, especially that evaluating the presence in office-hours by teachers and the workshops and other practical activities (10 and 11) have a high percentage of missing data.

-Factor analysis shows that the measurement scale is not uni-dimensional: there are four underlying latent factors.
-The main one explains 57% of total variance and it is linked to satisfaction with organizational aspects and efficacy of didactics.
+Factor analysis shows that the measurement scale is not uni-dimensional: there are three underlying latent factors, corresponding to principal components with eigenvalue grater tan 1.
+However, we prefer the solution with four latent factors, that explains an additional 4.4% of variance and describes better the constructs underlying the items.
+The main factor explains 57% of total variance and it is linked to satisfaction with organizational aspects and effectiveness of didactics.
 The other three factors, explaining 8, 7 and 4 additional per cent of variance, represent course contents, preliminary knowledge and workload, and logistics, respectively.